All Episodes

 You could use any vegetable in there.

-The National Center for Policy Analysis noted that a more careful study completed by the CBO found that low-income people without insurance had a 3% higher chance of death, but they found no difference among higher income earners.
+The National Center for Policy Analysis noted that a more careful study completed by the CBO found that low-income people without insurance had a 3% higher chance of death, but they found no difference among higher-income earners.

-One of the study's co-authors, David Himmelstein, is a strong proponent of single-payer system, in addition to uh working as associate professor of medicine at Harvard, Dr. Himmelstein's also founder and spokesman for physicians for a national health program.
+In addition to working as associate professor of medicine at Harvard, Dr. Himmelstein is also founder and spokesman for Physicians for a National Health Program.

 So that's a bogus study.

-Forty-five thousand people die because they had no health insurance, and it cannot be established.
+45,000 people die because they have no health insurance, and it cannot be established, but they just throw the number out.

 They just throw it out.